swlaschin/Railway-Oriented-Programming-Example/readme.md

 **C# version**

-In C# I use a static method to valid and create them. ([More C# tips](http://lostechies.com/jimmybogard/2007/12/03/dealing-with-primitive-obsession/))
+In C# I use static methods to validate and create domain types. ([C# tips to avoid primitive obsession](http://lostechies.com/jimmybogard/2007/12/03/dealing-with-primitive-obsession/)).

-Even so, there are some issues with these kinds of types in C#
+Even so, there are some issues with these kinds of types in C#:

-* You have to add code for equality
+* 1) You have to add code for equality
-* They are allowed to be null, so when building a compound type (such as `Customer`) out of smaller types, we still have to check for null.
+* 2) They are allowed to be null, so when building a compound type (such as `Customer`) out of smaller types, we still have to check for null.
-* In the constructor there is no nice way to handle failed creations.
-Typically you would return null and perhaps throw an exception such as `InvalidCastException`.
+* 3) In the constructor there is no nice way to handle failed creations.
+Typically you would return null and perhaps throw an exception such as `ArgumentException` or `InvalidCastException`.

 **F# version**

 In F#, I have created primitive types for `String10`, `EmailAddress`, `CustomerId`, etc.

 The F# equivalent of a private constructor is to use signature files.
-In this case, you can hide the internals of the type completely (an opaque type) so that users of the type are forced to use the helper functions to create and access the data inside.
+With this technique, you can hide the internals of the type completely (an opaque type) so that users of the type are forced to use the helper functions to create and access the data inside.